 I took a print-out of this post in draft form to my friend.
 We sat at his Kai Kristiansen rosewood dining table.
 For a while he crushed super hard on Kirstiansen’s design.

-He had two large manilla folders in front of him.
+He had a large manilla folder in front of him, llabeled “VASE.

-Like many of us, he had seen the blurb in Berkeleyside that among the Spenger’s memorabilia to be auctioned at Clar’s Auctions is a rare, Meiji-era vase thought to be missing since it was last seen at the 1893 World’s Columbian Exposition in Chicago.
+Like many of us,my friend had seen the blurb in Berkeleyside that among the Spenger’s memorabilia to be auctioned at Clar’s Auctions is a rare, Meiji-era vase thought to be missing since it was last seen at the 1893 World’s Columbian Exposition in Chicago.

 Meiji-era, you ask?